viktormiok/tigaR/README.md

 The R-package __`tigaR`__ performs temporal integrative differential expression analysis of omics data, sequencing count RNAseq and continuous microarray data.

 A generalized linear mixed model employing low-rank thin-plate splines describes the temporal variation in gene expression.
-Model parameters are estimated with an empirical Bayes procedure, which exploits integrated nested Laplace approximation for fast computation.
+Model parameters are estimated with an empirical Bayes procedure, which exploits an integrated nested Laplace approximation for fast computation.
 Iteratively, the posteriors of hyperparameters and model parameters are estimated.
 The empirical Bayes procedure shrinks multiple dispersion-related parameters.
 Shrinkage leads to more stable estimates of the model parameters, better control of false positives, and improvement of reproducibility.
 In addition, to make the estimates of the DNA copy number more stable, model parameters are multivariate using triplets of features, imposing a spatial prior for the copy number effect.

 ### Application

 With the proposed R-package __`tigaR`__ for analysis of time-course multilevel molecular continuous (microarray) and count (RNAseq) data, more profound insight may be gained through:
  - Identification of temporal differential gene expression, where the method yields improvements in sensitivity, specificity, and reproducibility compared to existing methods.
- Employing the same spline in modeling up/down-regulated genes may be identified across cell lines, while using different splines may allow more flexibility in capturing the temporal variation over time.
+ Employing the same spline in modeling up-/down-regulated genes may be identified across cell lines, while using different splines may allow more flexibility in capturing the temporal variation over time.
  - Identify temporal differential expression induced by DNA copy number abnormalities and/or miRNA expression levels.
  - Identify miRNA targets for the mRNA gene expression in a time-course fashion.